Analyzing critical legal trends and developments across data, cyber, AI and digital regulations from around the world and beyond borders

 The Ordinance imposes three categories of obligations on CI operators, namely: Category 1 obligations (organisational measures), Category 2 obligations (preventive measures) and Category 3 obligations (incident reporting and response).

-On the other hand, the CoP operationalises the Ordinance’s requirements and offers practical steps for compliance.
+On the other hand, the CoP operationalizes the Ordinance’s requirements and offers practical steps for compliance.
 Key elements of the CoP include:

-- Computer-system security management unit : In determining whether an employee of CI operator possesses “adequate knowledge”, the CoP suggests that the Commissioner could consider both the individual’s professional experience in managing systems with risk exposure commensurate with the relevant critical computer system and professional qualifications such as CISP, CISA, CISM, CISSP.
+• Computer-system security management unit : In determining whether an employee of a CI operator possesses “adequate knowledge”, the CoP suggests that the Commissioner could consider both the individual’s professional experience in managing systems with risk exposure commensurate with the relevant critical computer system and professional qualifications such as CISP, CISA, CISM and CISSP.

-- Incident reporting and response: The CoP provides some examples of what constitutes a notifiable incident such as overrun of maximum tolerable downtime, leakage of a material volume of customer data.
+• Incident reporting and response: The CoP provides some examples of what constitutes a notifiable incident such as overrun of maximum tolerable downtime and leakage of a material volume of customer data.

 Governance Imperatives for Boards and Senior Leaders